 Alex Clark had a busy summer.
 Between preparing for his wedding, working in IT for the College of Education, taking four classes, and serving in the National Guard, Clark found time to survey small businesses about how prepared they were to fend off cyberattacks.

-Clark was one of 10 students who spent at least a portion of the last couple of months learning new skills through hands-on research projects as part of the Office of Student Research’s FIREbird (Faculty-mentored Independent Research Experiences) summer grant program.
+Clark was one of 10 students who spent at least a portion of summer 2024 learning new skills through hands-on research projects as part of the Office of Student Research’s FIREbird (Faculty-mentored Independent Research Experiences) summer grant program.
 These undergraduates conducted research in the field and in the laboratory, examining topics in biology, education, information technology (IT), music, and psychology.
 One student even studied online auction sales of sport horses (see below).

 The grant program, in its fifth year, pays recipients up to $3,000 to focus on their research throughout the theoretically less busy summer months.